Acceptable Use Policy

 Revisions to the AUP

 Smithville reserves the right to modify this AUP at any time, becoming effective when posted to Smithville’s web site.
-Notice of any change to this AUP may be, but is not required to be, provided to a Customer via electronic mail.
+Notice of any change to this AUP may be, but is not required to be, provided to Customer via electronic mail.
 Customer must respond in a timely manner to complaints concerning misuse of the IP Services obtained from Smithville.
 Failure to responsibly manage the use of the Service(s) obtained from Smithville may be cause for termination of IP Services to customer and depending upon the terms under which you acquired your IP Services could lead to the imposition of early termination fees.